Smartling/SmartlingHelp/_articles/secret-editing-guide/editing-guide.md

 * The table of contents is indented to create a tree, so don't create an h3 heading, unless it fits under a higher level h2 heading.
   <br>![](/uploads/versions/download-files---x----310-280x---.png)

+## Swiftype

+Smartling Help search is powered by Swiftype.
+You can view analysis and create result rankings by logging into Swiftype and selecting the **docs** engine.
+See the [wiki](https://wiki.smartling.net/pages/editpage.action?pageId=53512396) for credentials.

 ## Set up the 'Edit' bookmarklet

 > For the edit bookmarklet to work you need to be logged into CloudCannon.
 See the [Smartling Wiki](https://wiki.smartling.net/display/product/Help+Center+Resources) for credentials.